spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 If you still encounter issues, contact Support via [online chat or email](https://spot.io/support/).

+##  Upgrading from Ocean Controller Version 1 to Version 2

-##  "Helm command not found" Log During Installation Via Script
+###  "Helm command not found" Log During Installation Via Script

 The script installation of Ocean Controller Version 2.0 is based on Helm.